ejngotho1/Maspping_Earthquakes/README.md

 # Mapping_Earthquakes

-Overview of Project Basil and Sadhana like how you created your earthquake map with two different maps and the earthquake overlay.
-Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

 Deliverable 1: Add Tectonic Plate Data Deliverable 2: Add Major Earthquake Data Deliverable 3: Add an Additional Map Deliverable 4: A written report on the Mapping Earthquakes analysis README.md.
 Resources and Before Start Notes: Data Source: tectonic_plate_starter_logic.js, tectonic_plate_starter_logic.js, tectonic_plate_starter_logic.js and index.html Data Tools: JavaScript, JSON, GeoJSON and IO (Web Server) Software:

 ES6+, ECMAScript and Visual Studio Code 1.50.0 For more information, visit The Mapbox API.